Random Harvest: Plot summary

-Film
+Differences from the film

 The film, unlike the novel, does not employ flashbacks.
 The narrative begins in 1918, when the patient simply called Smith is in the asylum.
 The viewer first encounters Paula in this context as his rescuer, and so is well aware of her identity throughout the film.

 Rainier meets Paula for the second time some time after 1920, having recovered his original memories, but having lost the memory of his years as Smith, her husband.
 She identifies herself to him as Margaret Hansen, and becomes his trusted private secretary, later entering into a non-romantic, platonic marriage with him.
 Her motives and anxieties are revealed to the audience through discussions with Dr. Jonathan Benet, Smith's psychiatrist from the asylum, a character original to the film.
 He cautions her that she must not reveal her true identity to Rainier, that he must recover his memories, if he's going to, spontaneously.

 Thus, at the end of the film, it is only to Charles Rainier / Smithy that Paula's true identity is revealed, and there is never any uncertainty that she is his lost love.

 Kitty does not die in the film.
 Rainier's father is already deceased when he returns to Random Hall, and, after 1920 when he recovers his memories, few specific dates or historical events are given.
 We know only that enough years have passed for Kitty to graduate from university, and for Rainier to become ensconced in the business world.
-We know that when Margaret has John Smith declared dead it has been 12 years since he disappeared, making 1932 the year of Charles’ election and their marriage.
+We know that when Margaret has John Smith declared dead it has been 12 years since he disappeared, making 1932 the year of Charles' election and their marriage.
 Margaret decides to go away on their third anniversary, so the film ends in 1935, untouched by World War II.